Slack vs Discord: Everything You Need to Know (2026)

 Some notification settings in Slack

-Discord allows you to mute specific servers, channels, or even annoying users who keep spamming the main.
+Discord lets you mute specific servers, channels, or even annoying users who keep spamming the main.
 Moreover, you can tailor notifications for each channel and set different notification preferences for desktop and mobile.

-You can even have a robot voice read your notifications to you (which is handy when you’re in the middle of a game session, not to mention quite cool).
+You can even have a robot voice read your notifications to you, which I assume is mostly used when you’re in the middle of a game session.

-Discord’s notification options are fun and highly customizable, but Slack is a clear winner because you can customize everything
+Discord’s notification options are fun and highly customizable, but Slack is a clear winner because you can customize literally everything.

 While you can mute channels for a certain amount of time in Discord, you can set notification schedules and even reminder notifications in Slack.